dogweather/forkful/content/uk/java/dates-and-times/comparing-two-dates.md

 weight: 27
 ---

-## What & Why? (Що і Чому?)
-Comparing two dates lets you figure out their chronological sequence – which one comes before or after, or if they're the same moment in time.
-Programmers need this to track events, schedules, deadlines, and for data sorting.

 ## How to (Як саме):
 Comparing dates in Java is straightforward thanks to the `java.time` package.
 Check out how it's done: